-When a teenager and her mother move to a little town, the girl finds that an accident happened in the house at the end of the street.
-But things get complicated when she befriends a boy who is the only survivor in the accident.
+After moving with her mother to a small town, a teenager finds that an accident happened in the house at the end of the street.
+Things get more complicated when she befriends a boy who was the only survivor of the accident.

 Newly divorced Sarah and her daughter Elissa find the house of their dreams in a small, upscale, rural town.
 But when startling and unexplainable events begin to happen, Sarah and Elissa learn the town is in the shadows of a chilling secret.
 Written by

 34 of 50 people found this review helpful.

 Was this review helpful to you?